dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ## Test the lint

-The the the linting is for a test
+The the linting is for a test

 ## Test The Lint